HiteSit/PyMol_Fitter/README.md

 - The docked ligand will be loaded into PyMOL as a new object
 - The prepared protein will be loaded as a separate object
 - For minimization, the minimized complex will be loaded
-- The console will display information about the process
+- The (Docker) console will display information about the process

 ## ⚙️ Technical Details